nick-gorman/MSAT-PPA-Python/README.md

 This example demonstrates the use of the scenario calculation functionality.
 The details of the contract are the same as the previous example, except we run two scenarios with different PPA strike prices.
 The scenario inputs are defined in pandas DataFrame with each row defining the complete set of inputs for a given scenario.
-This is quite a verbose way of defining the inputs, but the DataFrame could be contructed programtically to easily create a large number of scenarios.
+This is quite a verbose way of defining the inputs, but the DataFrame could be constructed programmatically to easily create a large number of scenarios.

 The steps in the example are as follows: